jaimesuarez99/courseFullStackOpen/part0/0.6/diagram.md

     deactivate browser

     user->>browser: clicks the save button

-    activate browser
+    Note over browser: The browser executes the onsubmit event handler which invoke a callback function that add and re-renders the recently added note by user.

-    Note right of browser: The browser executes the onsubmit event handler which invoke a callback function that add and re-renders the recently added note by user. browser->>user: show the recently added note. clear the input text browser->>server: POST the form data {content:Hellow!, date:...} to https://studies.cs.helsinki.fi/exampleapp/new_note_s activate server
+    browser->>user: show the recently added note. clear the input text browser->>server: POST the form data {content:Hellow!, date:...} to https://studies.cs.helsinki.fi/exampleapp/new_note_s activate server